Ramification filtration via deformations: Introduction

 Consider the decreasing filtration by ramification subgroups in the upper numbering $\{\c G^{(v)}_{<p}\}_{v\geqslant 0}$ of $\c G_{<p}$.
-These subgroups reflect arithmetic structure on $\c G_{<p}$, cf. motivation in \cite{Ab10}.
-First results about these ramification subgroups were obtained by the author in \cite{Ab1}.
+This filtration substantially reflects arithmetic structure of the field $\c K$, cf. \cite{Ab10}.
+First results about the structure of these ramification subgroups were obtained by the author in \cite{Ab1}.
 This approach included:

 a) a construction of the identification $\c G_{<p}= G(\c L)$, where $\c L$ is explicitly defined Lie $\F _p$-algebra (nilpotent Artin-Shreier theory);